Chlorine Electron Configuration and Atomic Orbital Diagram

 Chlorine is the 17th element in the periodic table and the symbol is ‘Cl’.
 Chlorine has an atomic number of 17, which means that its atom has seventeen electrons around its nucleus.

-To write the electron configuration for chlorine, the first two electrons enter the 1s orbital.
-Since the 1s orbital can hold only two electrons the next two enter the 2s orbital.
+The electron configuration of chlorine is 1s2 2s2 2p6 3s2 3p5 which means that the first two electrons enter the 1s orbital.
+Since the 1s orbital can hold only two electrons, the next two enter the 2s orbital.
 The next six electrons enter the 2p subshell.
 The p subshell can hold a maximum of six electrons.
 Hence, the next two electrons enter the 3s orbital.
 Since the 3s orbital is now full, the remaining five electrons move into the 3p subshell.
 Therefore, the electron configuration of chlorine will be 1s2 2s2 2p6 3s2 3p5.

 The electron configuration of chlorine refers to the arrangement of electrons in the chlorine atom’s orbitals.
 It describes how electrons are distributed among the various atomic orbitals and energy levels, and provides a detailed map of where each electron is likely to be found.

 To understand the mechanism of chlorine electron configuration, you need to understand two basic things.
 These are orbits and orbitals.
 Also, you can arrange electrons in those two ways.
-In this article, I have discussed all the necessary points to understand the mechanism of chlorine electron configuration.
+In this article, I have discussed all the necessary points to understand the mechanism of chlorine and chloride(Cl⁻) electron configuration, valency and valence electrons and ground and excited state electron configuration of chlorine.
 I hope this will be helpful in your study.

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
 He provided a model of the atom in 1913 and provided a complete idea of orbit in that model.